Chevron's shale allies are its secret weapon in Exxon race

-MIDLAND, Texas (Reuters) - U.S. oil company Chevron Corp is turning to joint ventures and drilling alliances in its bid to dominate the Permian Basin after abandoning a takeover that would have made it the leading producer in the world’s biggest shale field.
+MIDLAND, Texas (Reuters) - U.S. oil company Chevron Corp (CVX.N) is turning to joint ventures and drilling alliances in its bid to dominate the Permian Basin after abandoning a takeover that would have made it the leading producer in the world’s biggest shale field.

-It is now in a race with Exxon Mobil to be the first to pump a million barrels of shale oil a day from the field in the U.S. southwest, using a strategy that depends on a host of partners sharing their expertise and their output.
+It is now in a race with Exxon Mobil (XOM.N) to be the first to pump a million barrels of shale oil a day from the field in the U.S. southwest, using a strategy that depends on a host of partners sharing their expertise and their output.

-Chevron’s joint venture with Cimarex Energy, one of the few Permian operators that has been consistently profitable since late 2016, is well known.
+Chevron’s joint venture with Cimarex Energy (XEC.N), one of the few Permian operators that has been consistently profitable since late 2016, is well known.

-But it also has dozens of other agreements with companies including Concho Resources, Devon Energy, EOG Resources, and even arch-rivals Exxon and Occidental Petroleum, people familiar with the matter told Reuters.
+But it also has dozens of other agreements with companies including Concho Resources (CXO.N), Devon Energy (DVN.N), EOG Resources (EOG.N), and even arch-rivals Exxon and Occidental Petroleum (OXY.N), people familiar with the matter told Reuters.

 “We’re partners with all of the great operators,” said Scott Neal, a Chevron exploration executive.
 He declined to name any partners, besides Cimarex.
 Concho, Devon, EOG, Occidental and Exxon declined to comment.